-The summer has just come to an end, and fall weather is on its way as we enter October.
+Summer has just come to an end, September has passed, and fall weather is on its way as we enter October.
 The leaves are starting to turn, the air is getting crisp and cool, and the days are growing chillier as we inch our way towards winter.
 Overall, October is a great month to travel, especially if you're trying to avoid crowds.
-The peak summer season has ended, school is back in session, and many people are saving up their remaining vacation days to visit friends and family over the upcoming holidays.
-Whether you want to embrace the fall weather on a hiking trip on colorful trails or escape the incoming cold with a beach vacation, we've got plenty of choices for an ideal October trip.
+The peak summer season has ended, school is back in session, and many people are saving up their remaining vacation days to visit friends and family over the upcoming vacations.
+Whether you want to embrace the fall weather on a hiking trip through colorful trails or escape the incoming cold with a beach vacation, we've got plenty of choices for an ideal October trip.

 At TravelPirates, we're always on the move and we love nothing more than exploring new destinations.
 We sat down with one of our editors, David Greer, to find out where he's traveling this October.
 Read on for his top tips on how to make the most of your trip, travel hacks, and where he's headed this fall.

 I’m Chief Editor of TravelPirates, which means that I search the internet for the best travel deals, write them up for you, and keep our site looking great.

 I spent a few years working as a professional musician at night and in a coffee shop during the day, spent a few years teaching Spanish and English, and traveled whenever I could.
 I was born in Atlanta, raised in the Washington, D.C. area, lived for three years in New York City, two years in Richmond, Virginia, one year in Madrid, and another six months or so between Buenos Aires and Lima.
 In 2017, I decided to make the permanent move to Berlin and have never felt more at home.

 How many countries have you visited?

 What is your favorite place you’ve traveled so far and why?